 "For a lot of people, getting older means you start slowing down," Preston also said.
 "I don't think you have to.
 A lot of it is mind-set."

 Asked what she knew at 48 that she didn't know at 38, the actress advised, "Don't sweat the small things.
 Love your kids like it could be the last moment.
 Johnny and I really give our kids the space to discover who they are—to make their own choices and to experience the joys of life."

-The day after Mother's Day, Preston, who would have turned 58 on Oct.
-13, posted photos of Ella and Ben, writing, "My beautiful babies...
+The day after Mother's Day 2020, Preston posted photos of Ella and Ben, writing, "My beautiful babies...
 I love you with all of my heart."

 And her final post on Instagram was a Father's Day tribute to Travolta, the man who had helped her raise the other loves of her life.

 "Happy Father's Day to the best one I know, we love you," Preston wrote.
 Her husband replied, "I love you all so much!"

 (Originally published July 13, 2020, at 1:12 p.m.
 PT)